 - 7. The telephone number for the complaint hotline required by 6.1.5 S. - 8.
-Any updates to the approved Site Plan per the requirements provided in Section 6.1.5 U.1.c. - H. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
+Any updates to the approved Site Plan per the requirements provided in Section 6.1.5 U.1.c. - G. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
 Approval of a Zoning Compliance Certificate shall require the following: - 1.
 An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback. - 2.
 As-built documentation of all permanent soil erosion and sedimentation improvements for all PV SOLAR FARM including any access road prepared by an Illinois Licensed Professional Engineer. - 3.
-An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b. - I. The Applicant or Owner or Operator of the PV SOLAR ARRAY shall comply with the following specific requirements that apply even after the PV SOLAR ARRAY goes into commercial operation: - 1.
+An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b. - H. The Applicant or Owner or Operator of the PV SOLAR ARRAY shall comply with the following specific requirements that apply even after the PV SOLAR ARRAY goes into commercial operation: - 1.
 Maintain the pollinator plantings and required visual screening in perpetuity. - 2.
 Cooperate with local Fire Protection District to develop the District's emergency response plan as required by 6.1.5 H.(2). - 3.
 Cooperate fully with Champaign County and in resolving any noise complaints including reimbursing Champaign County any costs for the services of a qualified noise consultant pursuant to any proven violation of the I.P.C.B. noise regulations as required by 6.1.5 I.(4). - 4.
 Maintain a current general liability policy as required by 6.1.5 O. - 5.
 Submit annual summary of operation and maintenance reports to the Environment and Land Use Committee as required by 6.1.5 P.(1)a. - 6.
 Maintain compliance with the approved Decommissioning and Site Reclamation Plan including financial assurances. - 7.
 Submit to the Zoning Administrator copies of all complaints to the telephone hotline on a monthly basis and take all necessary actions to resolve all legitimate complaints as required by 6.1.5 S.

-- J. Within the boundary of the solar farm, the petitioner shall: - 1.
+- I. Within the boundary of the solar farm, the petitioner shall: - 1.
 Complete a survey identifying all drainage tile and stake off all tile encountered prior to construction; - 2.
 Replace or repair all privately owned underground drainage tile that are identified and encountered consistent with both the Champaign County Storm Water Management and Erosion Control Ordinance and with the Agriculture Impact Mitigation Agreement; and - 3.
-No Zoning Compliance Certificate shall be authorized by the Zoning Administrator until all required "as-built" drawings showing the location of all drainage tile within the boundary of the solar farm have been filed with the Illinois Department of Agriculture and the Champaign County Soil and Water Conservation District. - K. The petitioner shall maintain the privately owned underground drainage tiles within the boundary of the solar farm for the lifetime of the special use permit including any repairs that may be necessary for up to one year after decommissioning and site reclamation.
+No Zoning Compliance Certificate shall be authorized by the Zoning Administrator until all required "as-built" drawings showing the location of all drainage tile within the boundary of the solar farm have been filed with the Illinois Department of Agriculture and the Champaign County Soil and Water Conservation District. - J. The petitioner shall maintain the privately owned underground drainage tiles within the boundary of the solar farm for the lifetime of the special use permit including any repairs that may be necessary for up to one year after decommissioning and site reclamation. - Within one year of residential development (i.e. construction of a dwelling) within 1,000 feet of the PV SOLAR ARRAY, the owner of the PV SOLAR ARRAY will establish vegetative screening per Section 6.1.5 M.(2) of the Zoning Ordinance.